 Fertilizing Your Vine

-During periods of active growth, fertilize mandevilla once every two weeks using a 10-20-10 fertilizer at half strength to promote blooms.
-For example, mix 1/2 tablespoon of water-soluble fertilizer with 1 gallon of water.
-Always water the soil and keep fertilizer off the plant's foliage or fertilizer burn can occur.
+During periods of active growth, fertilize mandevilla once every two weeks (or according to label directions) using a water-soluble 10-20-10 fertilizer at half strength to promote blooms.
+Always water the soil prior to applying fertilizer, and keep fertilizer off the plant's foliage or fertilizer burn can occur.
 In winter, dormant mandevilla should not be fertilized.
 Once new growth begins in spring, start your fertilizer program again.